jeremyf/hydramata-works/README.md

 Once you have the `spec/internal` directory built, you can run `rspec` or `rake spec:all`.

+## Getting Your Bearings

+Take a look at the [ServiceMethods module](./app/services/hydramata/works/service_methods.rb).
+The ServiceMethods defines the public API of this gem.
+It illustrates what is possible and how it is done.

 ## Data Structure and Definition

 <pre>